 The Geodesign Fellows Program builds global leaders who are committed to helping others and building solutions for some of the world’s most serious and vexing problems.
 This is a 12-month (fall, spring, and summer) on-campus commitment.
-The five fellows chosen each year will work with the Geodesign Fellows Program Manager to prepare for and participate in visioning workshops which seek to create consensus among experts, stakeholders and the people of the place around plans for building sustainable and healthy communities.
+The fellows chosen each year will work with John P. Wilson, founding director of the Spatial Sciences Institute and professor, to prepare for and participate in visioning workshops which seek to create consensus among experts, stakeholders and the people of the place around plans for building sustainable and healthy communities.

 Geodesign is a relatively new and cross-cutting discipline that uses spatial information to describe the current status and opportunities to improve the lives of people in specific places, using planning as a framework for collective action and design as a force for good.
-The Spatial Sciences Institute currently offers a B.S. in Geodesign and a B.S. in Global Geodesign in collaboration with the USC Price School of Public Policy and the USC School of Architecture.
+The Spatial Sciences Institute currently offers a B.S. in Geodesign in collaboration with the USC Price School of Public Policy and the USC School of Architecture and a B.S. in Global Geodesign.

-• A personal statement which describes both your existing skills and interests and your aspirations following graduation
+• A personal statement that describes both your existing skills and interests and your aspirations following graduation

 • A resume